tomaskovarik271/PIPECD/DEVELOPER_GUIDE_V2.md

 *   **RLS Policy Debugging**:
     *   Use Supabase Studio's SQL editor to test `SELECT` statements as different roles/users.
     *   Temporarily simplify policies to isolate issues. `EXPLAIN (ANALYZE, VERBOSE)` can be helpful.
+*   **Inngest Local Development**:
+    *   If Inngest functions are not triggering locally or you see "http: server gave HTTP response to HTTPS client" errors in the `inngest-cli dev` logs:
+        *   Ensure `netlify dev` is running and serving your functions (e.g., on `http://localhost:8888`).
+        *   Ensure `inngest-cli dev` is started with the correct URL: `npx inngest-cli dev -u http://localhost:8888/.netlify/functions/inngest`.
+        *   Verify that `netlify/functions/inngest.ts` conditionally sets `serveOptions.serveHost` to your local Netlify Dev URL (e.g., `'http://localhost:8888'`) when in a local development environment.
+This forces the Inngest system to use HTTP for callbacks to your local functions.
 *   **CORS Issues**: Usually handled by Netlify Dev and GraphQL Yoga defaults for local.
 For prod, ensure Netlify function responses have correct CORS headers if accessed from unexpected origins.

 ## 17. Further Reading & Resources